 I’ve done some wonderful eating during my travels around Florida.
 For example, St Petersburg has terrific restaurants – here are my top 10 places to eat in downtown St Pete.
 And if you’re destined for Florida’s best beaches, here are my suggestions for 10 great places to eat on Florida’s Emerald Coast.

 But it was only on my recent trip to Tampa Bay that I discovered its association with the Cuban sandwich (aka the Cubano), and the history behind the very existence of this famous Floridian snack.
-There is even an annual Cuban sandwich festival in Tampa!
+There is even an annual Cuban sandwich festival in Tampa.

-If you’d like to watch a video of my time in Tampa Bay, including a little intro to the Cuban sandwich, hit play below.
+You might also want to check out my post on how to spend 24 hours in the best Tampa Bay restaurants.
+And if you’d like to watch a video of my time in Tampa Bay, including a little intro to the Cuban sandwich, hit play below.

 In it I cover the awesome things I ate, saw and did in this super cool part of Florida.
 And all the places mentioned in this blog post also feature in the video.

 A quick history lesson on Cuban sandwiches in Tampa